 Our faculty serve as principal investigators, and our dermatology residents and postdoctoral fellow can participate with faculty to design and perform clinical research as part of their training.

-As part of the Harvard Medical School and the Partners Healthcare System, our dermatology research unit has been conducting clinical studies for more than 30 years.
+As part of the Harvard Medical School and Mass General Brigham, our dermatology research unit has been conducting clinical studies for more than 30 years.